Off-campus Study FAQ

 7. How will studying off-campus affect my financial aid?

 If you are taking a Cornell course, your financial aid will not be impacted.
-Because everyone's financial aid package is different, you should plan to meet with Cindi Reints in the Financial Aid office if you plan to participate in any other type of off-campus program.
+Because everyone's financial aid package is different, you should plan to meet with the Financial Assistance Office if you plan to participate in any other type of off-campus program.

 8. Will I need to meet language requirements?